 Your likelihood of developing altitude sickness is dependent on a number of factors including elevation.
-Living in Aspen at 8000 feet elevation, I frequently hear that it usually occurs above 8000 feet, although around one in five people experiences some discomfort upon landing in Aspen from sea level.
+Living in Aspen at 8000 feet elevation, I hear frequently that it usually occurs above 8000 feet, and indeed about one in five people experience some discomfort upon landing in Aspen from sea level.
 Being physically fit does not reduce the risk.

 If the condition is mild, the symptoms typically lessen in a day or two as the person acclimatizes to the altitude.
 If the symptoms worsen it is certainly best to check into a medical facility.
-Coughing and a gray, pale or bluish skin tone can indicate an emergency situation.
+Coughing and a gray, pale or bluish skin tone can indicate an emergency.

-I had an experience with altitude sickness on my 53rd high mountain climb after eight years of regularly summiting at over 14,000 feet.
-It happened when I backpacked to a lake and camped at over 11,000 feet in order to start a climb early the next morning.
+I had an experience with altitude sickness on my 53rd fourteener climb after eight years of regularly summiting at over 14,000 feet.
+It happened when I backpacked to a lake and camped at over 11,000 feet to start a climb early the next morning.

 The climb the next day was especially arduous, but I made it to the summit of Windom Peak in the Needle Mountain range of the Rockies, feeling pretty good.

 We then descended to camp by late afternoon.
-Our plan was to overnight a second night and hike out the next morning.
-But at four in the morning, I woke up my buddy and declared we had to get to a lower altitude.
+Our plan was to overnight a second night still at 11,000 feet and hike out the next morning.
+But at four in the morning, I woke up my buddy and declared we had to get to lower altitude.
 I was having trouble breathing but getting along by sucking on an emergency inhaler I always have on a high-altitude climb.
 My lungs were full of fluid.

 To this day I don’t know why it happened on that climb and not others.
 Two weeks later, I did another high-mountain climb and was fine.
 Go figure.